-Precht & Brown, Attorneys at Law is equipped with the knowledge and professional experience to fight effectively for you in court.
+Precht Law Firm is equipped with the knowledge and professional experience to fight effectively for you in court.
 Especially when you are facing accusations for a crime as serious as illegal drug possession, you will need an experienced and aggressive attorney by your side to champion your defense.
 Attorney Jordan T. Precht offers free initial consultations for interested clients to discuss their potential defense options.
 Get started on your case immediately with an attorney who will put up a tough and aggressive fight for you in court.

 Louisiana’s 5 Drug Schedules

 It is illegal in Louisiana to possess a controlled substance without a valid prescription, and the state divides controlled substances (CDS) into five different “schedules.”
 Schedule I generally contains the most dangerous drugs, which have a high probability of abuse and addiction and no recognized medical value.
 Schedules II, III, IV, and V decrease in their level of dangerousness and probability of abuse and increase in recognized medical uses.
 These schedules will determine the applicable penalties for illegal possession of specific CDS, so it is important to know what schedule the drug in question belongs in.